The City of Regina (the “City”) is committed to protecting personal, confidential and third party information.

 If you have questions about your personal information or would like access to your information please feel free to contact Service Regina at 306-777-7000.

-If your request for information appears to require a disproportionate technical effort, jeopardize the privacy of others, seems extremely impractical or if there is concern over whether or not the request is permitted by law, you may be directed to make a Freedom of Information (FOI) Request.
-Information regarding the freedom of information process at the City of Regina as well as a downloadable application form is available on our website or by email.
+If your request for information appears to require a disproportionate technical effort, jeopardize the privacy of others, seems extremely impractical or if there is concern over whether or not the request is permitted by law, you may be directed to make an Access of Information Request.
+Information regarding the access of information process at the City of Regina as well as a downloadable application form is available on our website or by email.

 Our website may contain links to other websites which are provided to you as a convenience only.
 You are advised that other third party websites may have different privacy practices than the City of Regina.
 The City has no responsibility for such third party websites.